bexaga/Predication/README.md

 # Predication Generator

+This assists the preacher with identifying an idea and finding inspiration.
+We do propose an automated predication but the main value is in browsing options for each source and composing the perfect predication for a given occasion.

 This repository contains a Streamlit application designed to help users create personalized predications (homilies) using OpenAI's GPT API.
 The app guides users through a structured multi-step process to generate, refine, and share predications based on their preferences.

 ## Features